hogjosh/TSMessages.monotouch/README.md

 1) Recursively clone this repository.

-2) Run `make' to build TSMessages.dll
+2) Run 'make' to build TSMessages.dll